 - Share a document to note down the main talking points before the meeting.

 - Break the ice at the start and connect on a personal level before diving into the meeting.
 You can ask about the person’s hobbies, plans, or weekend happenings.

 - Dedicate enough space for questions or last-minute issues that might pop up.

 Similar to weekly 1:1s, we also hold weekly update meetings on the team level.
 It helps us keep everyone informed about the progress on tasks and discuss issues that need clarifying.

 The meeting has a fixed time in everyone’s diary.
 Some smaller teams hold 30-60 minute weekly updates to share each person’s updates, solve problems, collect feedback and align the team around the weekly priorities.

 Our bigger teams of 20+ people divide the responsibilities and share their updates in a presentation.
 They only take 15 minutes and have a clear structure that covers KPIs, weekly priorities, important announcements, and updates.

-During the meeting, people take turns to share their updates on key projects.
+During the meeting, people take turns sharing their updates on key projects.
 There is always space for questions and resolving important issues.